VictoriaMetrics/VictoriaMetrics/docs/vmbackupmanager.md

   -snapshot.createURL string
      VictoriaMetrics create snapshot url.
 When this is given a snapshot will automatically be created during backup.Example: http://victoriametrics:8428/snapshot/create
   -snapshot.deleteURL string
      VictoriaMetrics delete snapshot url.
 Optional.
 Will be generated from snapshot.createURL if not provided.
-All created snaphosts will be automatically deleted.Example: http://victoriametrics:8428/snapshot/delete
+All created snapshots will be automatically deleted.
+Example: http://victoriametrics:8428/snapshot/delete
   -storageDataPath string
      Path to VictoriaMetrics data.
 Must match -storageDataPath from VictoriaMetrics or vmstorage (default "victoria-metrics-data")
   -tls array